section-engineering-education/engineering-education/content/articles/how-to-ground-truth-label-your-datasets/index.md

 ![next frame](/engineering-education/how-to-ground-truth-label-your-datasets/ground10.png)

-We notice that we can go ahead and repeat the entire process of labeling again, but this will be redundant.
-It is ideal to introduce automation in such scenarios.
+We notice that we can go ahead and repeat the entire process of labeling, but this will be redundant.
+Therefore, it is ideal for introducing automation in such scenarios.

 ### Use an algorithm to automate the labeling process.
 There are so many in-built algorithms in Matlab that help you with this.
 You can use an in-built algorithm or write your algorithm to do this; Matlab allows all these options.